0xAoiii/twitter_scraper/README.md

 # Solana Wallet Scraper for X (previously known as a Twitter)

-Extract unique Solana wallet addresses from tweet replies — perfect for token airdrops, whitelist building, and Solana community giveaways.
+Extract unique Solana wallet addresses from replies — perfect for token airdrops, giveaways and whitelists.

 # Features: